MicrosoftCloudEssentials-LearningHub/AI-900StudyGuide/1_ML-questions.md

 - [ ] B. Clustering `This is incorrect because clustering models group data into clusters based on similarity, not predict continuous values.`
 - [x] C. Regression `This is the correct answer because regression models predict continuous values, such as temperature.`

-## Q: Identifying Features for Predictive Modeling
+## Q:15 Identifying Features for Predictive Modeling

 > You have a dataset that contains information about house sales in a city.
 You need to train a model to predict the price of a house.
 What should you use as a feature?